 You discuss your religious and activist beliefs in the book.
 Do you see similarities in religion and activism?

-To me, religion and activism aren’t similar; they’re one and the same.
-This book is an exercise in activism, an expression of my personal jihad—that is, my struggle to fight oppression wherever I find it, both internally and externally.
-In this case, that oppression manifests itself through discrimination, fear, stigma and shame, and as a Muslim, it is my moral duty to stand against it.
+To me, religion and activism are one and the same.
+This book is an expression of my personal jihad—that is, my struggle to fight oppression.
+In this case, that oppression manifests itself as discrimination, fear, stigma and shame, and as a Muslim, it’s my moral duty to stand against it.
 That’s what I’m doing with this book.
 I didn’t particularly want to share my story.
 I didn’t particularly want to put all my crazy out there for the world to see and judge.
 I didn’t particularly want to relive all that trauma and madness.
 But silence is its own form of oppression, and I don’t particularly want to be a coward either.

 To keep up-to-date, input your email address, and we will contact you on publication